clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 ## Speculation

+..on why it performs like this, and on whether we are expecting too much from this setup.

 ### Removing Colocation

 This is tiny brain post-rationalisation, but maybe having a big block of memory directly available for 3 purposes (scrape / storage / eval) without having to go through 3 hops and buffer points (ruler → query → receive) is a big deal.

 ### Split Receivers

-There is a lot more complexity under the surface of for actually running `receive`, well.
+There is a lot more complexity under the surface of for actually running `receive` well.
 I ran the basic setup, and probably paid for it.

 For people that need to go deeper; there's a [split receiver setup](https://github.com/thanos-io/thanos/blob/release-0.22/docs/proposals-accepted/202012-receive-split.md), a [third-party controller to manage its hashring](https://github.com/observatorium/thanos-receive-controller) that people [recommend to avoid write downtime](https://github.com/thanos-io/thanos/issues/6784) (not a problem I even noticed) which people [claim will double my utilisation again](https://github.com/thanos-io/thanos/issues/7054#issuecomment-1933270766).